PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 08:50:51
+Last updated: 2024-04-11 08:51:25
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister